All Episodes

 I don't know.

-Um, but they you know eventually the case was dropped, but only because Trump became president.
+But eventually the case was dropped, but only because Trump became president.

 All right, let's talk about healthcare.

-Wall Street Journal is writing a story about Don Jr. being uh recently put on the board, I think in February, of a uh company that's trying to sell um pharmaceutical meds mostly mostly, but see, mostly focusing on generics, directly to customers, and Don John Don Jr. and others are gonna be meeting with big pharma people sometime soon and trying to get that.
+Wall Street Journal is writing a story about Don Jr. being recently put on the board, I think in February, of a company that's trying to sell pharmaceutical meds, mostly, but see, mostly focusing on generics, directly to customers.

-Now I went to Groc.
+Now, I went to Grok.

 I spent a lot of time on Grok today because all the stories needed more context than I could find in the news.

-But uh I wanted to ask you what's the difference between this uh cost plus drugs that Mark Cuban's already rolled out and Blink Rx that is in some state of being rolled out, I don't know how much Wall Street Journal's writing about that.
+But I wanted to ask you, what's the difference between this cost plus drugs that Mark Cuban's already rolled out and Blink RX that is in some state of being rolled out?

-So in the case of Mark Cuban's company, cost plus drugs, um, they can sometimes even beat the copay, not just the cost of the drug, but if you have insurance and there's a copay, they can sometimes beat the entire cost of the copay.
+So in the case of Mark Cuban's company, cost plus drugs, they can sometimes even beat the copay, not just the cost of the drug, but if you have insurance and there's a copay, they can sometimes beat the entire cost of the copay.

 I don't know how often that happens, but that'd be damn impressive.

-Um, so you want some good news?
+So, want some good news?

-So here's some good news.
+So, here's some good news.

-What one has the clout to bring in all the big pharma CEOs, and the other one is Mark Cuban, who has all the clout in the world, and they're gonna be, it looks like competing against each other.
+One has the clout to bring in all the big pharma CEOs, and the other one is Mark Cuban, who has all the clout in the world.

-and I believe that tool would include both Mark Cuban's uh company, cost plus drugs, as well as this blink RX that Don Jr. is getting involved with so uh the tool is called, And there are other ones like it, I don't know what they are, but good Rx, so it's all one word, good RX.
+And I believe that tool would include both Mark Cuban's company, Cost Plus Drugs, as well as this Blink RX that Don Jr. is getting involved with.

 So Google that if you're looking for a cheaper place to get your drugs, especially the generics.